ducdmd152/BookStoreManagement/README.md

 ## Description

-- A bookstore web application for buying books
+- A bookstore web application for buying books.
 - Users are divided into 2 main roles: Admin & customers.
 - Both roles are authenticated through the Login feature;
 In addition, customers also support the Register feature.